SeasoulChris/apollo/fueling/profiling/readme.md

 ## Prerequest

-To use this platform, you must have a partner account with us.Please contact our BD team to set it up.
+To use this platform, you must have a partner account with us.Please contact our BD team(idg-apollo@baidu.com) to set it up.

 This is **essential** before you can get enjoy control profiling or other Apollo Fuel based cloud service.